CattoFace/barrcodes/content/posts/aoc2024/day17.md

         .collect();
 }
 ```
-Turns out this method can return multiple possible A values after it finishes, so I simply returned the first one(which is always the smallest one), and it worked.
+Turns out this method can return multiple possible A values after it finishes all of the iterations, so I simply returned the first one(which is always the smallest one), and it worked.

 ## Optimizations
 Starting times: